ROCm/Tensile/CONTRIBUTING.rst

 ********************************************************************
-Contributing Guide
+Contribution guidelines
 ********************************************************************

-Welcome to the Tensile project!
-If you're thinking about contributing, this document is for you.
-We encourage you to read this guide to understand how to contribute to the project to ensure that your contributions are accepted and merged in a timely manner.
+This document provides the guidelines for contributing to the Tensile source code.

 .. seealso::

    If you haven't already, please review :ref:`getting-started` for an introduction to the project.
 For details on environment setup and day-to-day development processes, please refer to the :ref:`programmers-guide`.

-Tensile's development practice is based on the `Gitflow Workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
-The **develop** branch is the default branch for development and is where all new features and bug fixes should be merged.
-After a PR is merged into **develop**, it will undergo extended testing and profiling.
-Pending all of these checks pass, it may be promoted to **staging** be included in the next release.
-If you would like to see the changes in the next release, please ensure that the PR is merged before the release branch is cut.
+Tensile's development practice is based on the `Gitflow workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
+The **develop** branch is the default branch for development, where all new features and bug fixes are merged.
+After a PR is merged into **develop**, it undergoes extended testing and profiling.
+If these checks pass, the PR might be merged into **staging** to be included in the next release.
+A PR is available in the upcoming release only if it is merged before the release branch is cut.

 ============================
-How to submit a Pull Request
+Submitting a Pull Request
 ============================

-**When making changes:**
+**Forking Pull Request (PR):**

 1. Create a fork of Tensile---please do not create feature branches directly in https://github.com/ROCm/Tensile.
 2. Clone your fork locally and set up your :ref:`development-environment`.